MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/iw-trial-teams.md

 ## Who is eligible

 Users must be enabled to sign up for apps and trials (in the Office 365 admin center).
-For more information, see [Manage the trial](#manage-the-trial) later in this article.
+For more information, see [Manage the trial](#manage-the-trial), later in this article.

 Users who do not have an Office 365 license that includes Teams can initiate the Microsoft Teams Commercial Cloud Trial offer.
 For example, if a user has Office 365 Business (which doesn't include Teams), they are eligible for the trial.